 Auto-number section titles.
 Synonym for --attribute numbered.

 - -o, --out-file=OUT_FILE

 Write output to file OUT_FILE.
 Defaults to the base name of the input file suffixed with backend extension.
-If the input is read from standard input, then the output file defaults to stdout.
-If OUT_FILE is - then the standard output is also used.
-If specified, the file is resolved relative to the working directory.
+The file is resolved relative to the working directory.
+If the input is read from standard input or a named pipe (fifo), then the output file defaults to stdout.
+If OUT_FILE is -, then the output file is written to standard output.

 - -r, --require=LIBRARY

 Require the specified library before executing the processor, using the standard Ruby require.
 This option may be specified more than once.